BrandevCode/BrandonChanWebsite/_posts/offline/2021-04-04-what is the point of Sleep.md

 - Some types of drugs such as antidepressants can cause less REM sleep.

 **Smoking**
-- Often causes them to sleep lightly and have less REM sleep.
+- Often causes us to sleep lightly and have less REM sleep.
 They may wake up after a few hours because they experience nicotine withdrawal.

 ### Sleep Debt